florenciairene27/Customer-Segmentation-using-RFM-Analysis-and-Clustering-Algorithms/README.md

 # Limitations and Recommendations fo future Studies

 These clustering analysis depends on the 3 features selected.
-Adding other features such as demographic can help to gain more comprehensive view of clusters.
 Adding additional features, such as demographic information or behavioral data, could provide a more comprehensive view of the customer segments and enhance the accuracy of the analysis.

 # How to use the Files
 - EDA.html & EDA.qmd : This is exploratory data analysis part, download these files first that you can open it on your browser.